YALSA's Great Books Giveaway Competition

 Previous winners are not eligible.

-The recipient of the Great Books Giveaway will be announced by a press release issued by the ALA Public Information Office during the upcoming Midwinter Meeting.
+The recipients of the Great Books Giveaway will be announced by a press release each February.

 - 2000 - Martin Luther King, Jr. Academy, Lexington, Ky.